OpenTermsArchive/contrib-versions/Tumblr/Terms of Service.md

 5\.
 Privacy

-For information about how Tumblr collects, uses, and shares your information, please review our Privacy Policy .
+For information about how Tumblr collects, uses, and shares your information, please review our Privacy Policy.
 By using the Services you agree you have read the Privacy Policy, which describes our collection, use, and sharing (as set forth in the Privacy Policy) of such information, including the transfer of this information to the United States and/or other countries for storage, processing, and use by Tumblr and the Tumblr Affiliates (as defined below).

 6\.
 Content and Subscriber Content

 **Definitions:**

 For purposes of this Agreement: (1) the term "**Content**" means a creative expression and includes, without limitation, video, audio, photographs, images, illustrations, animations, logos, tools, written posts, replies, comments, information, data, text, software, scripts, executable files, graphics, Themes (as defined below), and interactive features, any of which may be generated, provided, or otherwise made accessible on or through the Services.
-(2) the term " **Subscriber Content**" means Content that a Subscriber submits, transfers, or otherwise provides to the Services.
+(2) the term "**Subscriber Content**" means Content that a Subscriber submits, transfers, or otherwise provides to the Services.
 Content includes, without limitation, all Subscriber Content.

 **Your Rights in Subscriber Content:**